-This veggie stir fry is as simple as sautéing the harvest from your summer garden (or your summer CSA box!)
+This veggie stir fry is as simple as sautéing the harvest from your late Summer garden (or your late Summer CSA box!)
 When vegetables are that fresh, their natural sweetness shines through, seasoned with nothing more than a touch of garlic, salt and pepper.
 This recipe comes to us from Robin Asbell of The New Vegetarian.

 - 1 tablespoon canola oil

 - 3 small onions, chopped

 - 4 ounces kale, leaves and stems separated, chopped